Kryptonit3-zz/Counter/README.md

 You may get all hits for every page on the entire site with `Counter::allHits()` ( for blades use `{{ Counter::allHits() }}` ).
 To specify a day constraint, like only all hits for the past 30 days then do `Counter::allHits(30)` (for blades use `{{ Counter::allHits(30) }}` ).

+If you would just like to process a hit for a page without displaying anything then just use `count`.
+Works the same as all previous examples for both static and dynamic pages.
+Useful for counting hits for a page without letting everyone see.

 Enjoy!

 ##### To-Do List